Grohden/openapi-ts-generator/README.md

 This is just an unpublished code for a typescript codegen for openAPI 3.0.

-> Note: to be able to try it you should have a schema
-> located in the src folder and named `spec.json`, then you can use ts-node
-> on the generator.ts file to see the results

 ## What it does?
 It generates a code that can be used in probably any JS environment (node, web, RN), but it doesn't deal with a LOT of corner cases in spec and probably doesn't work with most generated ones.
 Usually it will work